Knowledge base

 i.
 Theme

-The theme allows you to choose a display type dark mode (dark) or conversely, a bright display in black and white.
-This display can also be defined based on the device's theme (thus allowing for any system setting that might vary the display based on the time of day).
+The theme allows you to choose a display type dark mode (dark) or conversely, a light display black on white.
+This display can also be defined according to the device theme (thus allowing to take up a possible system setting that would vary the display according to the time).

 j.
 Accent color